maggiesteiner/spatial_rare_alleles/README.md

 # Spatial Rare Alleles

-Repository to store code for simulations and empirical analyses described in: "Spatial dynamics and study design impact rare variant discovery in biobank-scale datasets."
+Repository to store code for simulations and empirical analyses described in: "Study design and the sampling of deleterious rare variants in biobank-scale datasets."
 Please see our preprint (here) for details.

+## Figures

+Code to produce all figures in the manuscript is available in the `figures` directory.

 ## Simulations